koii-network/docs/quickstart/command-line-tool/koii-cli/connect-cluster.md

 The RPC URL can be toggled between testnet and mainnet by pointing the RPC URL to the corresponding node URL.

-The command below is an example on how to switch to testnet:
+The command below is an example of how to switch to testnet:

 ```
 koii config set --url https://k2-testnet.koii.live